AcademySoftwareFoundation/rawtoaces/README.md

 The following commands will convert RAW to ACES using the camera file metadata for both white balance and the RGB to XYZ matrix.

-	$ rawtoaces --wb-method 0 --mat-method 1 input.raw
+	$ rawtoaces --wb-method metadata --mat-method metadata input.raw

 ### Conversion using camera data included in LibRaw

 `libraw` includes matrices for a wide range of cameras which may provide a reasonable basis for conversion from RGB to ACES.
 These matrices were calculated by Adobe and are often referred to as the Adobe coefficients.
 To use these built-in matrices the following command may be used.

-	$ rawtoaces --mat-method 2
+	$ rawtoaces --mat-method Adobe

 `libraw` also provides a few other methods for calculating white balance, including averaging the entire image, averaging a specified box within the image, or explicitly specifying the white balance gain factors to be used.
-These options can be utilized by using `--wb-method [2-4]` as desired.
+These options can be utilized by using a `--wb-method` value of 'box', or 'custom' as desired, see examples above.

 ## Known Issues